AttorneyOnline/tsuserver3/docs/commands.md

 * **keys** [target_id]
     - Check your own keys, or someone else's (if admin).
     - Keys allow you to /lock or /unlock specific areas, OR area links if it's formatted like 1-5
+* **kms**
+    - Stands for Kick MySelf - Kick other instances of the client opened by you.
+    - Useful if you lose connection and the old client is ghosting.
 ## Fun
 * **disemvowel** \<id>
     - Remove all vowels from a user's IC chat.